MicrosoftDocs/VBA-Docs/api/Excel.Application.WorkbookBeforeClose.md

 ## Example

 This example prompts the user for a yes or no response before closing any workbook.
-For more information about how to use event procedures with the  **Application** object, see[Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).
+For more information about how to use event procedures with the  **Application** object, see [Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).

 ```vb